-- To assist you with your first year's course work; and - To respond to questions that you have about the graduate program in EPSY
+- To assist you with your first year's coursework; and - To respond to questions that you have about the graduate program in the department of Educational Psychology

 Once you receive the name of your faculty advisor, contact him/her immediately.
 If you do not hear from your faculty advisor in a reasonable amount of time, you may contact the advising office at epsyadvisor@tamu.edu or (979) 845-1831.
-Once you contact your temporary faculty advisor, please provide him/her with your TAMU email address to contact you.
+Once you contact your temporary faculty advisor, please provide him/her with your TAMU email address as a means to contact you.